- Distinguish between positive directions and negative directions.

 The ways adults in your program interact with children can determine whether the climate is one of compliance or guidance.
 Programs that focus on positive guidance encourage children to solve problems independently.
 Children are taught that new challenges are to be embraced rather than feared.
 Adults should help facilitate, not determine the decisions children make.
 They should guide children toward more complex thinking and encourage children to consider the problem from multiple perspectives before determining a course of action.

 If they listen carefully, staff members will learn a great amount about children and the ways they think and feel (Hearron & Hildebrande, 2013).
 It is the responsibility of adults who regularly interact with children to work toward genuinely understanding them better.
 Adults should take the time to understand each child’s behavior.
 They should also make a point of understanding themselves and how they respond to behaviors.
 For example, are there behaviors that seem to always frustrate a certain staff member (e.g., one staff member gets upset when children don’t clean up after themselves; another gets upset about spitting)?
-Staff members who are aware of the behaviors and characteristics which evoke negative internal responses within themselves are better prepared to respond to child’s particular needs.
+Staff members who are aware of the behaviors and characteristics which evoke negative internal responses within themselves are better prepared to respond to a child’s particular needs.
 It may be necessary at times to help staff members recognize when they need help or a break.
 Time away from a stressful situation can provide staff members with the necessary time to reflect and recharge.
 Knowing personal limits will also preserve relationships, which will set the stage for future instances of positive guidance.

 Interactions Between Staff and Families

 Positive guidance that extends beyond the walls of your program and into the homes of the families you serve helps to strengthen relationships between staff and families.
 Ongoing communication with families can keep parents and guardians informed of behaviors that occur during the day.
 Having family support can help reinforce skills that are taught in your program.
 Methods of communication can be tailored to meet the needs of each family.
 Some families may prefer daily communication, while others may prefer weekly or biweekly communication.
-Communication methods can include written notes, emails, phone calls, newsletters, and individual conferences (Gartrell, 2012).
+Communication methods can include written notes, emails, phone calls, newsletters, and individual conferences.
+Each family has its own culture and unique approaches to behavior and guidance.
+You must help staff members understand and respect these approaches even if they are different from your own.
+You can also help managers appreciate and understand family differences.
+That does not mean, however, that you must endorse inappropriate responses to behavior; you have an important role to model positive approaches for families.

-Guiding Behavior through Interactions: Specific Strategies
+Guiding Behavior Through Interactions: Specific Strategies

 As you learned in the last lesson, relationships are the foundation of guidance.
 Relationships are formed through the many simple interactions that happen each day.
 This section will explain two key strategies that promote positive behavior in children: providing positive directions and providing positive feedback.
-Then it will provide information on how to help staff members respond to behavior that challenges.

-Helping Staff Distinguish between Positive and Negative Directions
+Distinguishing Between Positive and Negative Directions

-When a child engages in a potentially unsafe or inappropriate behavior, the first instinct of many adults is to tell the child to stop.
+When a child engages in potentially unsafe or inappropriate behavior, the first instinct of many adults is to tell the child to stop.
 After all, the adult may not care what the child decides to do next—the child just needs to stop what he is doing right now.
 It’s simply easier to ask the child to stop that one behavior than to think of the many other options the child has!
 Using directions like “No,” “Stop,” or “Don’t,” however, are not effective in the long term, and may not be effective in the short term—think about how you might respond if someone told you to stop doing something you liked.
 Providing positive directions that help the child know what to do is much more effective at preventing challenging behavior.

-What you might encourage a staff member to say instead:
+What you hear: | What you might encourage a staff member to say instead: |

-Walk in the hallways please.
+Don’t run in here. | Walk in the hallways please. |

-Stop teasing Brynn.
+Stop teasing Brynn. | Be respectful. |

-You can bite a teether.
+No biting! | You can bite a teether. |

-Please use a calm voice.
+Quit whining. | Please use a calm voice. |

-Take a deep breath.
+Don’t get upset. | Take a deep breath. |

 Helping Staff Provide Feedback on Behavior